 It is my hope that others will join me in making further updates and improvements to the text.
 I am releasing it under a Creative Commons license that allows not just free copying, but also the freedom to make modifications, so long as the modified version is released under the same terms.
-In order to make such modifications practical, I'm not just releasing the book in PDF form, but also as a collection of LaTeX source files that can be edited and then run through the pdflatex program (along with bibtex and makeindex).
+In order to make such modifications practical, I'm not just releasing the book in PDF form, but also as a collection of LATEX source files that can be edited and then run through the pdflatex program (along with bibtex and makeindex).
 The source file collection also includes PDF files of all artwork figures; Course Technology has released the rights to the artwork they contracted to have redrawn.
+All of this is on the github site.

 If you produce a modified version of this text, the Creative Commons license allows you considerable flexibility in how you make your modified version available.
-I would urge you to send it back to me (max@gustavus.edu) so that I can add your version to the main web site-we will all benefit from having a central repository of progress.
+I would urge you to contribute it back using a "pull request" on the main github site-we will all benefit from having a central repository of progress.
 Separate materials to supplement the text would also be welcome.
 One category that occurs to me is animations or screencasts; the static figures in the text are rather limited.
 Another worthwhile project would be to transform the text into a more contribution-friendly form, such as a wiki.